SunoikisisDC/sunoikisisdc.github.io/README.md

 We currently have a community of instructors and students from more than 90 institutions from all around the world mapped on our [Google Map](https://www.google.com/maps/d/embed?mid=1xTwH_U4aowfj58vF359nKmHzBs39Ljuh).

-Thanks to the generous support of the [Digitale Lehre: Innovativ und vernetzt](https://www.zls.uni-leipzig.de/newsdetail/artikel/projektfoerderung-digitale-lehre-innovativ-und-vernetzt-2022-10-10) initiative at Leipzig University in WS 2022/23, we have now two new resources:
+Thanks to the generous support of the ["Digitale Lehre: Innovativ und vernetzt"](https://www.zls.uni-leipzig.de/newsdetail/artikel/projektfoerderung-digitale-lehre-innovativ-und-vernetzt-2022-10-10) initiative at Leipzig University in WS 2022/23, we have now two new resources:
 * [Zotero Group Library SunoikisisDC](https://www.zotero.org/groups/4303839/sunoikisisdc).
 A collection of bibliographic and digital resources from our SunoikisisDC sessions.
 The library has been created by Aron Teuscher at Leipzig University, who has also written [Guidelines](https://docs.google.com/document/d/1JxndqMu7vZ3uMV27FljP8Lq3bffvaWAO72bEKlp35As/edit?usp=sharing) for anyone who is interested in adding new entries.
 We kindly ask you all to follow these guidelines :)
 * [SunoikisisDC Sessions](https://docs.google.com/spreadsheets/d/1VAYHnhMEFfR0npgrYDjm6_AmLzmqDZFPhEHzJcAGQB8/edit?usp=sharing).
 A Google Spreadsheet with all the sessions of our program since its beginning.
 This resource has been created by Susanne Heydecke at Leizig University and can be consulted to look for a specific session, topic, or convenor.